 “Yeah, I’m doing an IT course.
 Yes, it helps me because sometimes I was going into YouTube, getting classes from YouTube to learn more.”

-Access to technology should not be seen as a standalone solution but should be offered as part of a holistic, needs-based support package for survivors, with support staff playing a key role in its delivery.
+Access to technology should not be seen as a solution on its own.
+It should be offered as part of a holistic support package for survivors that meets their needs.
+Support staff should play a key role in enabling access.